The power of trees: Acknowledgments

 The first author was supported by the Shamoon College of Engineering Young Research Grant YR/08/Y21/T2/D3.
 The second and third authors were supported by the Israel Science Foundation (grant agreement 203/22).

-Portions of this paper were presented at the BIU Set Theory seminar (by the third author, April 2024, and by the second author, January 2025) and at the Toronto Set Theory seminar (by the first author, October 2025).
+Portions of this paper were presented at the BIU Set Theory seminar (by the third author, April 2024, and by the second author, January 2025), at the Toronto Set Theory seminar (by the first author, October 2025), and at the HUJI Set Theory seminar (by the second author, November--December 2025), and at the RIMS Workshop on Set Theory (by the first author, December 2025).
 We thank the participants for their feedback.